Classification of second harmonic generation effect in magnetically ordered materials

-In conclusion, the classification of SHG in magnetic systems is performed to reveal the symmetries and physical origins of SHG.
-First, the isomorphic group method is utilized to study the SHG tensor symmetry of every MPG (see Table \ref{Tab2-MPG_SHG} and Appendix \ref{sec:SHG-Table}), which simplifies the SHG symmetry under MPG into nonmagnetic point groups, and captures the SHG rules easily.
-Then, SHG is classified into 7 types based on the symmetries of the magnetic phase and parent phase (Table \ref{Tab3-ClassificationSHG} and Fig. \ref{Fig3-Flow_chart}), which provides a complete and exclusive classification of the SHG effect in magnetic materials.
-With the help of this classification, the SHG and LMO dictionary of magnetic materials in MANGDATA database is created, and it is beneficial to further theoretical and experimental studies.
-The proposed classification method could not only construct a tight connection between the SHG effect and magnetism, but also enrich the understanding of the SHG effect in magnetic materials, which offers unforeseen opportunities for characterizing magnetic structures via the SHG effect in a convenient and instructive way.
+In conclusion, the classification of SHG effect in magnetically ordered materials is performed to reveal the symmetries and physical mechanisms.
+Specifically, the isomorphic group method is utilized to study the SHG tensor {for} every MPG. {This method simplifies} the SHG tensor characteristics under MPGs into nonmagnetic PGs, {revealing the symmetry rules governing SHG effect}. {Furthermore}, a tensor dictionary containing SHG and LMO effects is created, {serving as a guidance for} experimentally probing magnetic structures.
+Subsequently, SHG effect is classified into seven {distinct} types based on the symmetries of the magnetic and parent {crystal structures}.
+Assisted by this classification, {a database cataloging SHG and LMO effects of materials in} MANGDATA is established.
+The proposed classification method {builds a close relationship} between the SHG effect and magnetic structures, and {enhance} the understanding of the SHG effect in {magnetically ordered materials}. \textbf{}